 This presentation contains "forward-looking statements."
 Forward-looking statements represent Bristow Group Inc.'s (the "Company") current expectations or forecasts of future events.
-Forward-looking statements generally can be identified by the use of forward-looking terminology such as "may," "will," "expect," "intend," "estimate," "anticipate," "believe," "project," or "continue," or other similar words.
+Forward-looking statements generally can be identified by the use of forward-looking terminology such as "may," "will," "expect," "intend," "estimate," "anticipate," "project," or "continue," or other similar words.
 These statements are made under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, reflect management's current views with respect to future events and therefore are subject to significant risks and uncertainties, both known and unknown.
 The Company's actual results may vary materially from those anticipated in forward-looking statements.
 The Company cautions investors not to place undue reliance on any forward-looking statements.

 Forward-looking statements speak only as of the date of the document in which they are made.
-The Company disclaims any obligation or undertaking to provide any updates or revisions to any forward-looking statement to reflect any change in the Company's expectations or any change in events, conditions or circumstances on which the forward-looking statement is based that occur after the date hereof.
-Risks that may affect forward-looking statements include, but are not necessarily limited to, those relating to: public health crises, such as pandemics (COVID-19) and and any related government policies and actions; any failure to effectively manage, and receive anticipated returns from, acquisitions, divestitures, investments, joint ventures and other portfolio actions; our inability to execute our business strategy for diversification efforts related to, government services, offshore wind, and advanced air mobility: our reliance on a limited number of customers and the reduction of our customers base as a result of consolidation and/or the energy transition; the possibility that we may be unable to maintain compliance with covenants in our financing agreements; global and regional changes in the demand, supply, prices or other market conditions affecting oil and gas, including changes resulting from a public health crisis or from the imposition or lifting of crude oil production quotas or other actions that might be imposed by the Organization of Petroleum Exporting Countries (DPEC) and other producing countries; fluctuations in the demand to gover assets, and controls; potential effects of increased competition and the introduction of energy or a public health crisis or from the wealy be unable to mismistration that impact oil and gas operations or favor renevable energy projects in the U-S.; the possibility that we may be unable to re-deploy our aircraft to regions with greater demand; the possibility that we may be unable to dispose of older aircraft through sales into the aftermarket; general economic condition
+The Company disclaims any obligation or undertaking to provide any updates or revisions to any forward-looking statement is based that occur after the date hereof.
+Risks that may affect forward-looking statements in the company's expectations or any change in events, conditions or circumstances on which the forward-looking statement is based that occur after the date hereof.
+Risks that may affect forward-looking statements have and any related government policies and actions; any failure to effectively manage, and receive anticipated returns from, acquisitions, divestitures, investments, joint ventures and other portfolio actions; our inability to execute our business strategy for diversification efforts related to, government services, offshore wind, and advanced air mobility; our reliance on a limited number of customers and the reduction of our customers base as a result of consolidation and/or the energy transition; the possibility that we may be unable to maintain compliance with covenants in our financing agreements; global and regional changes in the demand, supply, prices or other market conditions affecting oil and gas, including changes resulting from a public health crisis or from the imposition or lifting of crude oil production quotas or other actions that might be imposed by the Organization of Petroleum Exporting Countries (OPEC) and other producing countries; fluctuations in the demand for our services; the possibility that we may impair our long-lived assets and other assets, including inventory, property and equipment and investments in unconsolidated affiliates; the possibility of significant changes in foreign exchange rates and controls; potential effects of increased competition and the introduction of energy efficient alternative modes of transportation and solutions; the possibility that we may be unable to dispose of older aircraft through sales into the aftermarket; general economic conditions,